Lyon Smart City

-Smart City Lyon is a new way of looking at the city which we share with you!
-The smart city must:
+Lyon Smart City is a new way to think of the city and one we share with you!

 The Smart City strategy means as from now moving towards a responsible and efficient economy of tomorrow, by promoting innovation over the entire territory, to make the city a more pleasant place for you.

 We promote the development of innovative businesses in Greater Lyon territory thanks to collaborative spaces and numerous services for innovation.

 In the heart of the Lyon Part-Dieu district, TUBÀ was born: a place of innovation, incubation and development for innovative businesses in the city of tomorrow, using public and private urban data.

 TUBÀ's missions: to stimulate the creation of innovative services for and with users and the creation of activities and jobs around the sharing of public and private data.